coatespt/cursor-twitter/SESSION_NOTES.md

 "Do you want more Followers"

 # TTD and Direction

+## Move the Utilities Out of Root and Into util

 ## Possible logic error
 We get notification of burst of 3pk's not mapping to tokens.
 This should be almost impossible (it says so right in the warning message.)
 'Sup with that?